git-ecosystem/git-credential-manager/docs/linux-fromsrc-uninstall.md

 ## Debian/Ubuntu

-**Note:** If you had a pre-existing installation of dotnet that was not installed via `apt` or `apt-get` when you ran the install from source script, you will need to remove it using [these instructions](https://docs.microsoft.com/en-us/dotnet/core/install/remove-runtime-sdk-versions?pivots=os-linux#uninstall-net) and remove `dotnet-*` from the below command.
+**Note:** If you had a pre-existing installation of dotnet that was not installed via `apt` or `apt-get` when you ran the install from source script, you will need to remove it using [these instructions][uninstall-dotnet] and remove `dotnet-*` from the below command.

 ```console
 sudo apt remove dotnet-* dpkg-dev apt-transport-https git curl wget